GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 Certainly function correctness must ensure that all the writes to the array (i.e. `arr[i] = 0`) happen within bounds.
 However this is a dynamic property which is not part of type-checking.
-Instead, Heapster adds dynamic checks on the extracted code which we will see in the coq code.
+Instead, Heapster adds dynamic checks on the extracted code which we will see in the Coq code.

-Let's go to `arrays_gen.v` (which has already been generatred for you) and look for the definition of `zero_array__tuple_fun`.
+Let's go to `arrays_gen.v` (which has already been generated for you) and look for the definition of `zero_array__tuple_fun`.
 You will notice that it calls `errorM` twice but, in this case that's not a sign of a typing error!
-Heapster includes these errors to catch out-of-bounds array accesses and a unrepresentable indices (i.e. index that can't be written as a machine integer).
+Heapster includes these errors to catch out-of-bounds array accesses and unrepresentable indices (i.e. index that can't be written as a machine integer).
 The code below is a simplification of the `zero_array__tuple_fun` with some notation for readability (see below for how to enable such pritty printing).